captn3m0/codechef/_problems/challenge/CX.md

 </pre>
 ### Scoring

 For each square you will receive a penalty, calculated in the following way: Let a be the number a square should be covered by (either 0 or 1), and let b be the actual number *of times* the square has been covered by a # piece (pieces **may overlap**).
-If a > b (the square should have been covered, but was not), the penalty is **3**.
-If b > a (the square should not have be covered and was covered, or should have been covered, but was covered more than once), the penalty is **b-a**.
+If a &gt; b (the square should have been covered, but was not), the penalty is **3**.
+If b &gt; a (the square should not have be covered and was covered, or should have been covered, but was covered more than once), the penalty is **b-a**.
 The total penalty is the sum of individual penalties, taken over all squares.

 In the example the penalty is 3+3+1+1 = 8.